jwgreer/jwgreer/README.md

 # 💫 About Me:
-Currently working for Revel Media Group as a Full-Stack Engineer
+💼 Currently working for Revel Media Group as a Full-Stack Engineer
-I like building things
+🛠️ I like building things
+🚀 Always pushing for impactful products

 ## 🌐 Socials: